 The vast majority of goods in British Columbia are delivered by truck.
 This established and dependable delivery system spans much of the province, and transports the bulk of materials that we use in our daily lives—including clothes, food, and almost any other product required by consumers or businesses.
-This is accomplished through an estimated 26,000 registered trucking companies.
+This is accomplished through an estimated 23,274 companies.

 The big statistics of this vital industry are worth assessing, especially if you’re considering a dispatcher career in BC—which will put you at the heart of BC’s goods transportation system.

 BC Trucking Hauls Hundreds of Millions of Tonnes Annually

 The total weight of cargo hauled by BC fleets has increased substantially since the global financial crash of 2008.
 The industry hauled a total of 731 million tonnes of cargo around the province in 2015, up from approximately 530 million tonnes in 2009.

 To put this in perspective, in 2015 BC truckers hauled away the weight equivalent of over 121 Great Pyramids of Giza—a pyramid which is carved out of solid limestone and which was the heaviest man-made structure on the planet for over 2,000 years.
 As you’ll learn as a dispatcher, the average weight of consumer products in BC trucks is a lower than solid limestone, making this a truly staggering volume of goods.

 Become a Dispatcher and See How BC Trucks Cover Billions of Kilometres